The question we get on every kickoff

 The audit argument

 Oracle Forms migrations are frequently in scope for SOX, HIPAA, or similar regimes.
 Auditors review API surfaces.
-A REST API with 240 endpoints and an OpenAPI spec takes a day to walk through.
+A REST API with 240 endpoints and a published OpenAPI document takes a day to walk through.
 A GraphQL schema with 80 types and arbitrary query composition takes a week — and the auditor still has questions about which client queries are actually possible in production.

 On one utility migration, the audit team explicitly asked for REST because their existing control matrix was built around HTTP verbs and URL patterns.
 Rebuilding it for GraphQL would have pushed the SOX sign-off by a quarter.